Michael Deeley

-Michael Deeley (born 6 August 1932) is an Academy Award-winning British film producer known for motion pictures such as The Italian Job (1969), The Deer Hunter (1978), and Blade Runner (1982).
-He is also a founding member and Honorary President of British Screen Forum.
+Michael Deeley (born 6 August 1932) is a British film producer.
+He is known for producing films such as The Italian Job (1969), The Deer Hunter (1978), which won the Academy Award for Best Picture, and Blade Runner (1982).
+He is also a founding member and Honorary President of the British Screen Forum.

-Biography
+Early life

 Deeley's father was a director at McCann Erickson advertising agency, and his mother was a PA to several film producers.
 He attended Stowe School in Buckinghamshire.

+Career

-After national service in Malaysia during the time of the Malayan Emergency, Deeley gained a job through his mother's connections as an assistant editor at a company run by Douglas Fairbanks, Jr.
+After serving in the Army in British Malaya, Deeley gained a job as an assistant editor at a company run by Douglas Fairbanks, Jr.

-While editing the TV show The Adventures of Robin Hood, with his editing partner Harry Booth, the two men decided to branch into a producing partnership.
+While editing the television series The Adventures of Robin Hood with his editing partner Harry Booth, the two men decided to branch into a producing partnership.
 They raised funds to produce a 26-minute short starring Peter Sellers and Spike Milligan, The Case of the Mukkinese Battle Horn (1956).
 This launched Deeley's producing career, although he did not give up his day job as editor for a few years.

 In the early 1960s, Deeley worked for the UK sales arm of MCA Universal for three years, then he returned to producing with Sandy the Reluctant Nudist (1963, released 1966) and One Way Pendulum (1964).
-The latter was made for Woodfall Film Productions who hired Deeley in 1964 to assist Oscar Lewenstein, a director of the company.
+The latter was made for Woodfall Film Productions, who hired Deeley in 1964 to assist Oscar Lewenstein, a director of the company.

 Deeley produced Robbery (1967), which began a partnership with Stanley Baker to make films through Oakhurst Productions.
 Along with Baker and Barry Spikings, Deeley also established a series of companies all called "Great Western" which did a variety of activities, including music festivals (Great Western Festivals), and investments (Great Western Investments).
 Great Western Investments later took over British Lion Films in 1973, and Deeley was appointed managing director of that company.

-While at British Lion, Deeley oversaw the release of Don't Look Now (1973) and The Wicker Man (1973), and helped finance The Internecine Project, Who?, Ransom (all 1974) and Conduct Unbecoming (1975).
+While at British Lion, Deeley oversaw the release of Don't Look Now (1973) and The Wicker Man (1973), a film he allegedly described to Christopher Lee as one of the ten worst films he had ever seen, though he himself denies this claim, and helped finance The Internecine Project, Who?, Ransom (all 1974) and Conduct Unbecoming (1975).
 He also produced The Man Who Fell to Earth (1976).

 In 1976, after British Lion merged with EMI Films, Deeley and Spikings took over management of that company.
 They oversaw a series of mostly successful films including Convoy, The Driver, Death on the Nile, Warlords of Atlantis and The Deer Hunter (all 1978).

 Deeley left the company in 1979 and produced Blade Runner (1982).

-In 1984 Deeley was appointed CEO of Consolidated, a TV company seeking to further expand into US network television.
+In 1984, Deeley was appointed CEO of Consolidated, a TV company seeking to further expand into US network television.